Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 1. Click the Start Menu, search for the Powershell application, and select **Windows Powershell** in order to open up the Powershell application.

-2. Execute the following commands in order to clone this repository onto your computer, in your home directory:
+2. Execute the following commands in order to clone this repository onto your computer, in the home directory of your file manager (File Explorer):

    ```bash
    cd $HOME